antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 With the operation and arguments known, all that remains is to retrieve an instance of the service type to call the operation method on.
 This can be done with ASP.NET Core's built-in dependency injection.

-Change the middleware's `Invoke` method signature to take an `IServiceProvider` parameter (`IServiceProvider serviceProvider`).
+Change the middleware's `Invoke` method signature to add an `IServiceProvider` parameter (`IServiceProvider serviceProvider`).
 Then, we can use the `IServiceProver.GetService` API to retrieve service types that the user has registered in the `ConfigureServices` method of their Startup.cs file.

-All together, the call to invoke the operation should look something like this:
+All together, the call to invoke the operation (back in our `Invoke` method) should look something like this:

 ```C#
 // Get service type